uoleka/todo/todo/README.md

 it is recommended to use the Alias as shown in the giude.

+After installing sail, go to the file .env and set DB_DATABASE = todomanager, DB_USERNAME = sail, DB_PASSWORD = password

-After installing sail, in the terminal or command prompt, use the command 'sail artisan migrate' to populate the database.
+In the terminal or command prompt, use the command 'sail artisan migrate' to populate the database.

 Launch the docker desktop.
-When it is ready, go to the terminal or command prompt and use the command 'sail up' to launch the dev container.
+When it is ready, go to the terminal or command prompt and use the command 'sail up' to launch the dev container and the Application is ready for use.